Primary frequency regulation in power grids with on-off loads: chattering, limit cycles and convergence to optimality: Hysteresis on controllable loads

 \section{Hysteresis on controllable loads}

 In this section we discuss how on-off load dynamics can be modified in order to ensure that no chattering will occur.
-To this end, we consider the use of \icl{hysteresis} such that controllable loads switch on when a particular frequency is reached and switch off at a different frequency that is closer to the nominal one.
-Such dynamics are described by
+To this end, we consider the use of {hysteresis} such that controllable loads switch on when a particular frequency is reached and switch off at a different frequency that is closer to the nominal one. \ak{Such dynamics render the combined power network a hybrid system.
+A formal definition of a hybrid system and its solutions are given later in this section.
+The controllable load trajectories satisfy\footnote{ \akk{It should be clarified that \eqref{sys_hysteresis} is \icl{stated as a} property \icl{of trajectories} $\sigma\icl{(t)}$ and $\omega\icl{(t)}$, \icl{$t\in[t_1,t_2)\subset\mathbb{R}$} but \icl{does not define how these are generated.} An exact definition of solutions, using a hybrid systems formalism, is provided later in Definition \ref{dfn_hybrid_domain_solution}. }} the following property}